 CMV Marco Polo accidents and incidents

-CruiseMapper's CMV Marco Polo cruise ship accidents, incidents and law news reports relate to a 850-passenger vessel owned by Cruise and Maritime Voyages.
+CruiseMapper's CMV Marco Polo cruise ship accidents, incidents and law news reports relate to a 850-passenger vessel owned by Scrapped Cruise Ships.
 Our CMV Marco Polo accidents page contains reports made by using official data from renown online news media sources, US Coast Guard and Wikipedia.

 - ship groundings - 2013 (Sortland Norway), 2014 (Leknes Norway)